 Example 15.
 Training Company provides training to Customer's employees on how to operate a specific piece of equipment used solely in Washington.
 Customer receives the benefit of the service where the equipment is used, which is in Washington.
-Therefore, Training Company will attribute 100% of its receipts received from Customer to Washington.))
+Therefore, Training Company will attribute 100% of its receipts received from Customer to Washington.)

 - (c) Services related to customer's business activities.
 The examples in this subsection assume that the customer is engaged in business and the services relate to the customer's business activities. - ((Example 16.
 Manufacturer hires Law Firm to defend Manufacturer in a class action product liability lawsuit involving Manufacturer's Widgets.
 The benefit of Law Firm's services relates to Manufacturer's widget selling activity in various states.
-A reasonable method of proportionally attributing receipts in this case would be to attribute the receipts to the locations where the Manufacturer's Widgets were delivered, which relates to Manufacturer's business activities.)) (i)

-The following are examples where the customer's related business activities occur in the customer's market.
+A reasonable method of proportionally attributing receipts in this case would be to attribute the receipts to the locations where the Manufacturer's Widgets were delivered, which relates to Manufacturer's business activities.)) (i) The following are examples where the customer's related business activities occur in the customer's market.

 Example 12.
 Taxpayer, a commissioned salesperson, sells tangible personal property (100 widgets) for Distributor to XYZ Company for delivery to Spokane.
-Taxpayer's service is engaging in and completing Distributor's product sales.
-Distributor receives the benefit of Taxpayer's service in its market, which in this case is Spokane, the location where XYZ Company takes delivery of the widgets.
+Taxpayer's service is engaging in Distributor's product sales.
+Distributor receives the benefit of Taxpayer's service in its market, which in this case is Spokane, the location where XYZ Company receives the widgets.
 Taxpayer will attribute the commission income from this sale to Washington.

 Example 13.
 Same facts as in Example 12, but 50 of the widgets are to be delivered to Spokane, 25 to Idaho, and 25 to Oregon.
 In this case, Distributor receives the benefit of Taxpayer's services in all three states.
-Taxpayer will attribute the receipts (commission income) from this sale 50% to Washington, 25% to Idaho, and 25% to Oregon, the locations where XYZ takes delivery of the widgets.
+Taxpayer will attribute the receipts (commission income) from this sale 50% to Washington, 25% to Idaho, and 25% to Oregon, the locations where XYZ receives the widgets.
+It is assumed that the commission income is not proportionally different from percentage of widgets delivered into each state.

 Example ((17)) 14.
 Debt Collector provides debt collection services to ABC. ((The benefit of Debt Collector's services relates to ABC's selling activity in various states.))
-Debt Collector's service is completing ABC's product sales.
+Debt Collector's service is obtaining and facilitating amounts owed to ABC from the sale of ABC's products.
 ABC receives the benefit of Debt Collector's service in ABC's market.
 It is reasonable to assume that ABC's market is where the debtors are located ((is the same as where ABC's business activity occurred)) in various states.
 If Debt Collector is able to attribute specific receipts to a specific debtor, then the receipt is attributed to where the debtor is located.

-Example ((18)) 15.
-Same facts as Example ((17)) 14, except Debt Collector is paid a lump sum and is unable to attribute specific benefits with specific debtors.
+Example ((18)) $\underline{15}$.
+Same facts as Example ((17)) $\underline{14}$, except Debt Collector is $\underline{\text{paid a lump sum amount and is}}$ unable to attribute specific benefits with specific debtors.
 In this case, a reasonable method of proportionally attributing benefits/receipts should be employed.
-Depending on Debt Collector's specific facts and circumstances, a reasonable method of proportionally attributing benefits/receipts could be: Relative number of debtors in each state; relative debt actually collected from debtors in each state; the relative amount of debt owed by debtors in each state; or another method that does not distort the apportionment of Debt Collector's receipts.
+Depending on Debt Collector's specific facts and circumstances, a reasonable method of proportionally attributing benefits/receipts could be: Relative number of debtors in each state; relative debt actually collected from debtors in each state; the relative amount of debt owed by debtors in each state; or another method that (($\frac{1}{1000}$)) fairly apportions Debt Collector's receipts.